 Formation of Chapters

-Any six (6) or more members may organize themselves into a body and apply to be recognized by the Corporation as a Chapter and may be recognized as a Chapter upon approval of the Board and upon continued compliance with such rules and regulations as may be established from time to time by the Board.
+Any six (6) or more members may organize themselves into a body and apply to be recognized by the Corporation as a Chapter and may be recognized as a Chapter upon approval by the Board and upon continued compliance with such rules and regulations as outlined in the Corporation’s chapter policy.

 Continuation of existing Chapters and Councils

-The Chapters of the Corporation existing as of the date hereof are hereby recognized as Chapters of the Corporation and may continue as such as long as they comply with the requirements laid down by the Board or the By-laws.
+The Chapters of the Corporation existing as of the date hereof are hereby recognized as Chapters of the Corporation and may continue as such as long as they comply with the requirements laid down by the Board, the Corporation’s chapter policy and the By-laws.

-Requirements of Chapters

-Chapters exist at the pleasure of the Board and shall use their best efforts to advance the objectives of the Corporation in the locality in which the Chapter is located.

-Resources of the Corporation under the stewardship of any Chapter shall only be used to advance the charitable purposes of the Corporation, namely to conserve, protect and restore Canada’s freshwater ecosystems and their cold-water resources for current and future generations;

-Every Chapter shall be regarded as a Chapter of the Corporation only so long as it complies with the By-laws and the rules, resolutions and bylaws laid down by the Board from time to time respecting Chapter conduct (the "Chapter Rules"), including but not limited to those rules relating to:

-Conduct and minutes of meetings, financial records and reporting;

-Fundraising and spending;

-Chapter activities;

-The payment of dues, if any;

-Property and funds held by any Chapter, including donations and income, is the property of the Corporation.

-Any Chapter which is in violation of any of the By-laws or the Chapter Rules may be notified in writing thereof and if such requirement is not complied with within thirty (30) days from the date of mailing the same, the Board may expel or suspend such Chapter as a Chapter of the Corporation upon such terms as are determined by the Board.

-If a Chapter is expelled, dissolved or suspended:

-the right to use the Name "Freshwater Conservation Canada or both or any part thereof shall at once cease;

-any property held by the Chapter shall be delivered to the Corporation; and

-any donor lists held by the Chapter shall be delivered to the Corporation and the Chapter shall no longer contact persons on that donor list for the purpose of soliciting donations.

-The financial records of any Chapter may from time to time be inspected by the Treasurer or their designate and by the auditor of the Corporation with the approval of the Board.

 SECTION 3 - MEMBERSHIP – MATTERS REQUIRING SPECIAL RESOLUTION

 Membership Conditions

 Subject to the Articles, there shall be one class of members in the Corporation.
-Membership in the Corporation shall be available only to persons, including corporate persons, who are in good standing and are interested in furthering the Corporation's purposes and who have applied for and been accepted into membership in the Corporation by resolution of the Board or in such other manner as may be determined by the Board.
-Each member in good standing shall be entitled to receive notice of, attend and vote at all meetings of the members of the Corporation or to submit a vote by proxy.
+Membership in the Corporation shall be available only to persons, including corporate persons, who are interested in furthering the Corporation's purposes and who have applied for and been accepted into membership in the Corporation by resolution of the Board or in such other manner as may be determined by the Board.
+Each member shall be entitled to receive notice of, attend and vote at all meetings of the members of the Corporation or to submit a vote by proxy.

-Members in good standing are those whose rights as defined by this By-law are not under suspension or cancellation by operation of specific provisions herein.
+Members are those whose rights as defined by this By-law are not under suspension or cancellation by operation of specific provisions herein.

 Notice of Meeting of Members